 2. Seek out resources ahead of time.

-Research has demonstrated that, after attending a teen rehab center, teenagers are more successful at avoiding relapse when they attend Alcoholics Anonymous or Narcotics Anonymous meetings.
-In addition to such support groups, after-care may include tutoring, individual or family therapy, and mentorship programs.
-These resources are designed specifically to help parents navigate adolescents’ transition home from substance abuse programs for teenagers, residential programs for troubled youth, or residential treatment centers for depression.
+Research has demonstrated that, after attending a teen residential treatment center, teenagers are more successful at avoiding relapse when they attend Alcoholics Anonymous or Narcotics Anonymous meetings.
+In addition to such support groups, aftercare may include tutoring, individual or family therapy, and mentorship programs.
+These resources are designed specifically to help parents navigate adolescents’ transition home from substance use programs for teenagers, residential programs for troubled youth, or residential treatment centers for depression.

 It is important for parents to provide stability after youth transition home, while at the same time respecting their boundaries and autonomy.
 Work with your teen to develop a plan for their ongoing therapy, academic expectations, and responsibilities at home to create a roadmap for success.